Mastering the Grill: Tips for Perfect Outdoor Cooking

 meats have been seasoned or marinated to taste and brought to room

-temperature. - Preheat the grill.
+- Preheat the grill.
 This will help sear the outside of the food and keep it from

 sticking.- When using a charcoal grill, arrange the charcoal in the shape of a

-pyramid in the center of the grill. - Slowly drizzle lighter fluid over the briquettes and let it soak in for a few
+- Slowly drizzle lighter fluid over the briquettes and let it soak in for a few

-minutes before lighting it with a long match or grill lighter. - Alternatively, fill a chimney starter with charcoal and place crumpled
+minutes before lighting it with a long match or grill lighter.

 newspaper or a paraffin starter cube underneath and light it.
 Let the

-charcoal burn until it is covered with gray ash. - Use long-handled tongs to spread the coals evenly over the bottom once
+- Use long-handled tongs to spread the coals evenly over the bottom once

-they have turned glowing red. - On a gas grill, set half the grill to high heat and the other side to medium
+- On a gas grill, set half the grill to high heat and the other side to medium

 or lower heat to create different heat zones.